docgeni/docgeni/docs/en-us/configuration/api.md

 - Type: `string`
 - Default: `null`

-The type of the attribute will automatically read the TypeScript type definition and manually set the default value through `@type`.
+The property type is inferred from the TypeScript type definition when available.
+You can also set it explicitly with `@type`.

 ```ts
 export class AlibButtonComponent {
   /**